cclimcl/dash-sdk/docs/getting-started/UE-client.md

 ### 3.5 ^^Map Settings^^

-The map settings tab allow users to adjust highpass, lowpass, UV Scale, and UV offset settings to customise the visuals of your map/
+The map settings icon allow users to adjust highpass, lowpass, UV Scale, and UV offset settings to customise the visuals of your map/

 ![Screenshot](img/map.png#center){: style="width:500px" }